Alert

 Is fishing allowed at the reservoir?

 Catch-and-release only.
 Limited adult anglers with valid state fishing licenses will be allowed to fish daily when the reservoir is open to the public.
 Anglers may fish from the water or from shore when open to watercraft.
-After watercraft season anglers may fish from shore until ice forms on the reservoir.
-(Anglers younger than 16, who are not required by the state to have a license, may fish.
-They must also make a reservation to fish.)
+After November 1st anglers may fish from shore until ice forms on the reservoir.
+(Anglers younger than 16, who are not required by the state to have a license, may fish with a reservation.)

 (Motorized watercraft or belly boats are not allowed).